Departure

 Program

-• Private van with driver for your transfers,
+• Private van with driver

-• Full board with authentic local meals,
+• Full board, featuring authentic local meals

 Day 1 – Arrival in Cotonou